 Connecteam is a leading small business management app that helps hundreds of small business owners save time and money on daily operations, streamline communication with teammates, suppliers, and partners, all while keeping a finger on the pulse, and overseeing the whole business performance, from an all-in-one business-management app.

 Everything you need to effectively run your trucking company operations right from the start and develop your business — under one roof.

 - Quick and simple dispatching and scheduling to assign routes and plan deliveries, provide relevant information such as time, address, and special instructions.
 Send notifications and reminders, get notified when drivers acknowledge or reject a shift, check-in late, or when they complete their tasks.

 - GPS-empowered mobile time tracking with accurate time tracking allows your employees to clock in and out directly from their smartphone.
 Whenever employee clocks in and out, at a designated place, a real-time timestamp and GPS location are tagged.

-- Easily exports time sheets with the click of the button and send to Connecteam’s integration with Quickbooks Online for 100% accurate payroll.
+- Easily exports time sheets with the click of the button and send to Connecteam’s integration with QuickBooks Online and Gusto for 100% accurate payroll.

 - Real-time reports from the field to streamline reporting from field to office with real-time digital reports to be submitted on the go, such as truck repair requests, vehicle inspections, and more.

 - Efficient team communication tool for logistical and operational communication, important updates, announcements, real-time group and private chats with push notifications, and more.

 - Simple task management to allocate one-time tasks to your deskless teams and include built-in reminders for your team to execute and automatically receive updates in real-time on task completion.
 Examples of one-time tasks include license renewal and yearly vehicle inspection.